Bernardo Benes: Involvement in dialogues

 Bernardo Benes’ negotiations began on August 22, 1977.
 Benes was on vacation with his family in Panama after being invited by the future Vice President Ricardo de la Espriella, his old friend.
 He was eating breakfast when one of his old friends, Alberto Pons, told him some Cubans wanted to meet Bernardo Benes.
 They turned out to be top officials of Castro's inner circle, who wanted to use Benes as a bridge to reach diplomatic relations.
 Two of them were José Luis Padrón and Antonio de la Guardia.
 After this meeting, Bernardo Benes would contact Larry Sternfield, a CIA agent who he was well acquainted with, who told him who the men were, while telling Benes to continue to meet with them.
 Bernardo Benes would bring with him Charles Dascal, one of the first people he told about the Panama meeting.

-After a meeting between the Cuban officials and Benes on February, 1978, Bernardo Benes would hand a memorandum to Zbigniew Brzezinski, the National Security Advisor for Carter.
+After a meeting between the Cuban officials and Benes in February 1978, Bernardo Benes would hand a memorandum to Zbigniew Brzezinski, the National Security Advisor for Carter.
 Brzezinski and Benes would have a rocky start, and Brzezinski would find Benes unfit for the role, sending two of his own men to continue conversations.
 But Benes would talk to Cyrus Vance (Secretary of State) and Peter Tarnoff, with the FBI instead of the CIA now instructing Benes.

 The negotiations between the Cuban officials and Bernardo Benes happened in Panama, Nassau, Mexico, Jamaica, Washington D.C., and New York, totaling up to around 75 meetings.
 In these conversations, Bernardo Benes and Charles Dascal negotiated for the freedom of the political prisoners, family reunification, and more peaceful relations between the United States and Cuba.